Part-Based Models Improve Adversarial Robustness: Part-Based Models

 We use DeepLabv3+~\citep{chen_encoderdecoder_2018} with ResNet-50 backbone~\citep{he_deep_2016} as the segmenter, but our part-based model is agnostic to the choice of segmenter architecture.
-Additionally, all of the classifiers are ensured to be end-to-end differentiable.
-This is to facilitate the evaluation process as well as make the part models compatible with adversarial training.
+Additionally, all of the classifiers are designed to be end-to-end differentiable.
+This facilitates the evaluation process as well making our models compatible with adversarial training.

 \textbf{Classifier design principles.} We experimented with various classifier architectures, each of which processes the predicted masks differently.
-Our design criteria were: \begin{enumerate}[noitemsep,nolistsep] \item \emph{Part-based classification}: The classifier should only predict based on the output of the segmenter.
+Our design criteria were: \begin{enumerate}[leftmargin=*,nosep] \item \emph{Part-based classification}: The classifier should only predict based on the output of the segmenter.
 It does not see the original image.
-If the segmenter is correct and robust, the class label can be easily obtained from the masks alone. \item \emph{Disentangle irrelevant features}: Background is not part of objects so the segmenter should separate it from the foreground pixels.
+If the segmenter is correct and robust, the class label can be easily obtained from the masks alone. \item \emph{Disentangle irrelevant features}: The background is not part of the object being classified so the segmenter should separate it from the foreground pixels.
 Sometimes, background features could result in spurious correlation~\citep{xiao_noise_2021,sagawa_distributionally_2020}.
 Thus, we could simply drop the predicted background pixels or leave it to the second-stage classifier to correctly utilize them.
 This design choice is explored further in Appendix~\ref{ap:ssec:background}. \item \emph{Location-aware}: The second-stage classifier should utilize the \emph{location} and the \emph{size} of the parts, in addition to their existence. \end{enumerate}

 Following these principles, we designed four part-based classifiers, \emph{Downsampled}, \emph{Bounding-Box}, \emph{Two-Headed}, and \emph{Pixel}.
 The first two perform as well or better than the others, so we focus only on them in the main text of the paper.
 Appendix~\ref{ap:sec:other_cls} has details on the others.